ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 we highlight here that there are many benefits to incorporating more inclusive language into everyday public health research practices.

-Gender inclusive language can often by longer or more verbose than gendered language, but we believe specificity is more important than brevity.
+Gender inclusive language can often be longer or more verbose than gendered language, but we believe specificity is more important than brevity.
 We seek to include all groups and identities in our language, even if that means using more words!
 For example, we would rather use terms like "women and people" to describe pregnancy related issues since this is inclusive of all who can get